 View the Native American Heritage Collection here.

-On November 2, 1938 Richard Serra was born.
+On November 2, 1938, Richard Serra was born.
 He interested cities in his artwork and many of his artworks have been designed for outdoor urban sites.
+(Artopia)

-On November 3, 1909 J Wilson Newman was born.
+On November 3, 1909, J Wilson Newman was born.
 He was inducted into the South Carolina Business Hall of Fame in 1933.
+(Legacy Of Leadership Profile)

-Election Day - It is the day when popular ballots are held to select public officials.
+Election Day (2019) - It is the day when popular ballots are held to select public officials.
 These include national, state and local government representatives at all levels up to the president.
 It can fall on or between November 2 and November 8.
 View our video, Are You Eligible to Vote?
+(Ready To Vote)